-- The one of a kind Metal Museum offers free admission to TN Residents every Thursday.
+- The Metal Museum offers free admission to TN residents every Thursday.

-- Free admission does not apply for guided tours.
+- Free admission does not apply to guided tours.

 - It’s kind of like a river disco!
 Every night, Memphis’ iconic Hernando de Soto and Harahan bridges are LIT with state-of-the-art LED lights, so make your way downtown, bring a speaker, and dance it out—or don’t.
 You can sit and watch if you want to, too!

 CENTER FOR SOUTHERN FOLKLORE

 - The Center for Southern Folklore is a nonprofit organization where the heritage of the South meets the cultural crossroads of Memphis.
 The center often hosts live music events, art shows and storytelling sessions, and is always open for guests to pop in for free.

 - 1930 Poplar Ave.

 - Built in the 1930s and recognized as the site of Elvis’ first professional rock ‘n’ roll show, the Overton Park Shell is an outdoor performing arts pavilion located centrally in Overton Park.